 The nicest thing about outdoor rugs is that they come in a wide variety of shapes and sizes, from small welcome mats to those large enough for a family-sized patio table and chairs.

 Have you ever wished that you could add an extra room to your house?
-Choosing the right shapes and colors will provide a nice flow between the interior and exterior of your home, in effect extending your living area.
+Choosing the right shapes and colors will provide a seamless flow between the interior and exterior of your home, in effect extending your living area.

 Like any decorating choice, buying an outdoor rug requires a bit of planning.
 What material should you choose?
 How do you pick a color?
 Which shape will work in your space?